At St. Mary's we are dedicated in supporting the positive mental health and wellness of both our children and staff.

 Shield of Resilience:

 Making Me also offer Shield of Resilience workshops.
-These are one-off workshops delivered by Making Me staff to pupils in Key Stage 2 (Years 3 and 4).
+These are one-off workshops delivered by Making Me staff to pupils in Year 3.
 Each child builds up a shield outlining who they are and what they can say or do to help build their resilience.
 This workshop is designed to be loud and fun so that children see resilience as a positive and supportive aspect for now and in the future.
 Once they have their shield, children are then encouraged to use it whenever they need, to support their resilience.

 Time to Talk:

 We also support pupils with Time to Talk sessions.
-These weekly sessions are held by Mrs. Burraway during a lunchtime.
-Here she invites children to come and talk about anything they like!
-Sometimes children are also referred to time to talk by Class Teachers.
-Mrs. Burraway will support any children, as necessary, liaising with parents and teachers to provide additional support, if relevant.
+These weekly sessions are held by Mrs. Burraway or Miss Grassi.
+Children may ask to see either of our Wellbeing Leaders or children are referred to time to talk by Class Teachers.
+Mrs. Burraway and/or Miss Grassi will support any children, as necessary, liaising with parents and teachers to provide additional support, if relevant.

 Supporting Staff Wellbeing: